-Further refinements to the KSU MPFD design combined three chambers (one fast, one thermal, one background) and provided space for a thermocouple on a single substrate.
+The following years lead to further refinements of the KSU MPFD design that combined three chambers (one fast, one thermal, one background) and provided space for a thermocouple on a single substrate.
 Although the three chamber design incorporated multiple sensors in a single package, the new design was smaller (~25 mm x 6 mm) than previous designs.
-Through 13 Electroplating proved to be the most reliable method to deposit the neutron reactive materials.
+Through 14 Electroplating proved to be the most reliable method to deposit the neutron reactive materials.
 Uranium was used for thermal neutron detection, and thorium was used for fast neutron detection.
 The background chamber was added to demonstrate that the neutron sensitive chambers were insensitive to background radiation.
 The provision for a temperature measurement with a Type K thermocouple wire bonded to the detector substrate was included; however, the attachment method was not ideal for optimal thermocouple performance.

 Deployment of KSU MPFDs in their TRIGA reactor had limited success.
-8 through 13 The testing resulted in the largest amount of the MPFD technology ever installed in a reactor core, 225 detectors.
+9 through 14 The testing resulted in the largest amount of the MPFD technology ever installed in a reactor core, 225 detectors.
 However, only about one third of them functioned; and the detectors that did function had issues with cross-talk between the output signals.
 The operational issues were due to water flooding into the probe tubes, wiring isolation issues, and improperly selected electronics.
 The probe tubes were constructed using three different diameters of aluminum tubes welded together using a TIG welder.
 The tubes were checked for leak tightness in a shallow water tank, but several tubes leaked when deployed in the KSU TRIGA reactor tank.